-A Pro Form chimney is a flexible lining system that can confirm to any shape, size, or length.
-It is corrosion proof and air tight.
+Stainless steel and composite flexible lining systems that can confirm to any shape, size, or length.
+They are corrosion proof and air tight.
 The pliable liner is very easy to run through a chimney and can be a great solution for chimneys that are not entirely straight or have structural issues.

 Oil to Gas Conversions